ajupton/big-data-engineering-project/README.md

 There are two general ways to upload data onto S3.
 The first is to use the GUI tool in the S3 interface.
 This is all manual and as a result isn't something that a good data engineer would want to use.
 Instead, the AWS CLI (command line interface) is preferred.
 [You can find out more about installing the AWS CLI here.](https://aws.amazon.com/cli/) In short, you'll need to install the AWS CLI using `pip install awscli --upgrade --user` [and then configure your credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).

+Once your AWS CLI credentials are input, it's easy to copy (or cp) files onto it from the terminal using the following syntax: `aws s3 cp <local file path> <s3 path>`  e.g. `aws s3 cp ~/file_to_upload.csv s3://s3-bucket-name/folder_path/`

 ## More steps on the way!